MicrosoftDocs/learn/learn-pr/azure/build-daemon-python/includes/4-explore-client-confidential-app.md

 ## Microsoft Authentication Library (MSAL) for Python

 The MSAL for Python enables applications to integrate with the Microsoft identity platform.
-It allows you to sign in users or apps with Microsoft identities (Azure AD, Microsoft Accounts and Azure AD B2C accounts) and obtain tokens to call Microsoft APIs such as Microsoft Graph or your own APIs registered with the Microsoft identity platform.
+It allows you to sign in users or apps with Microsoft identities (Azure AD, Microsoft Accounts and Azure AD B2C accounts) and obtain tokens to call Microsoft APIs like Microsoft Graph or your own APIs registered with the Microsoft identity platform.

 ### Initialize the MSAL object